Royal Marines Battalions (Napoleonic Wars): December 1813 to August 1814

 On the morning of 19 July, the battalion landed near Leonardtown and advanced in concert with ships of the squadron, causing the US forces to withdraw.
 The battalion was deployed to the south of the Potomac, moving down to Nomini.
 The battalion was subsequently landed at St Clements Bay on 23 July, Machodoc creek on 26 July, and Chaptico, Maryland on 30 July.

 The first week of August was spent raiding the entrance to the Yeocomico River, which concluded with the capture of four schooners at the town of Kinsale, Virginia.
 On 7 August, the battalion stormed a gun battery of three artillery pieces, situated on the Coan River (a few miles below the Yaocomico river).

-During the Chesapeake campaign the 3rd Battalion participated in the Battle of Bladensburg, the attack on Washington, and the Battle of Baltimore.
+During the Chesapeake campaign the 3rd Battalion participated in the Battle of Bladensburg, the attack on Washington and the Battle of Baltimore.
 The attack on Washington cost the Navy one man killed and six wounded.

 After Lieutenant Colonel James Malcolm arrived, the battalion was split into the reconstituted second battalion, and the third battalion (composed of Royal and Colonial Marines), as outlined below.

 From September 1814 to 1815

 Cochrane ordered that three of the 10 companies from this unit become the nucleus of a regenerated 3rd Battalion, under the command of Major Lewis.
 These three companies joined the three companies of the Corps of Colonial Marines, formed in May of that year, to make a new 3rd Battalion Royal and Colonial Marines.
 The Colonial Marines had made their combat debut on the raid on Pungoteague Creek (30 May 1814), with one fatal casualty, and had then carried out incursions at Chesconessex Creek in June and Onancock in August and were involved in the Washington campaign with one man killed and three wounded.
 Prior to the establishment of the Corps, some of its men had been employed to good effect as scouts and guides with raiding parties.

 The 3rd Battalion subsequently deployed to Cumberland Island along with the 1st and 2nd Battalions.
+Major Andrew Kinsman, having arrived from England, took over as commanding officer.
 When news reached the troops that peace had been made, the 3rd Battalion embarked on 10 March, disembarking on Ireland Island, Bermuda, on 21 March.
 The battalion's several Colonial companies were renamed the 3rd Battalion Colonial Marines and, after 16 months of garrison duty in the new Royal Naval Dockyard, were settled on new lands in Trinidad on 20 August 1816, forming the community of "the Merikens" in the areas known since then as the "Company Villages".
-The three remaining Royal Marine companies of the original 3rd Battalion departed Bermuda in May 1815 to return to England.
+The three remaining Royal Marine companies of the original 3rd Battalion were returned to England during 1815.